nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Only the <code>save</code> and <code>exit</code> commands are available to you in the profile page.<br>

-To learn more about profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).
+To learn more about profile page, please refer to the section [User Interface: The profile page](#the-profile-page).

 </div>